 "Zakk has a brother."
 I muttered.

 "I know, Theo-"

 "Not him."
 I interrupted.
 "Another brother.
-A brother that I- I fell for the minute I layed eyes on him."
-I mumbled almost too quiet for her to hear.
+A brother that I- I fell for the minute I lay eyes on him."
+I mumbled, even though I knew this to be a lie.

 "Whoa, so you mean you...?"
 She didn't finish, but I understood.
 I nodded without saying a word.
 "What's his name?
 Looks?
 Tell me everything.